-Many of the people in our lab are interested in understanding how children — and adults — learn the meanings of words, and how they learn the syntax of their language, so as to combine those words in to sentences that convey more complex thoughts and ideas.
+Many of the people in our lab are interested in understanding how children — and adults — learn the meanings of words, and how they learn the grammar of their language, so as to combine those words in to sentences that convey more complex thoughts and ideas.
 Much of our research uses methods that are designed to study the moment-by-moment mental processes that comprise real-time language understanding.
-Most notably, our lab has developed a set of child-friendly methods for recording the eye movements of children as they hear spoken descriptions of their surroundings.
-This ‘visual world’ approach to studying the act of listening (and speaking) allows us to obtain a moment-by-moment record of what a child considers are the referents for the utterance as the speech unfolds over time.
-In some of these studies we give children sentences that could have more than one meaning and we see which meaning they pick on the fly.
+Most notably, our lab has developed a set of child-friendly methods for recording the eye movements of children as they hear spoken descriptions of scenes.
+This ‘visual world’ approach to studying the act of listening (and speaking) allows us to obtain a moment-by-moment record of what a child thinks an utterance means as the speech unfolds over time.
+In some of these studies we give children sentences that could have more than one meaning and see which meaning they pick on the fly.
 In this way we gain insight into what they already know about the language, but also, importantly, how they process language.
 Similarly, by providing children with utterances containing novel words (“Oh, she’s blicking the ball!”) we can explore what information in the sentence the child might be using to learn the meaning of this new word.

 Where we do our research

 We conduct research at our lab on Penn’s campus and at area preschools who work with us.
 Parents sign up for the research and give permission to let their child participate.
 We then visit the school to conduct the study, or the parent visits our lab with their child.
 If you would like to participate please, click here.